Understanding Supamode's RBAC System

 • table - Database table configuration

-• log - System audit log access
+• log - Audit log access

-• system_setting - System settings access
+• system_setting - System settings

-Control access to your actual application data with incredible granularity.
+Control access to your application data:

 {